-Simple Steps to Support Students in the LGBTQ+ Community
+Simple Ways to Support Students in the LGBTQ+ Community

 As teachers, it is our responsibility to ensure that our students know they are safe and cared for.
 Here are some simple things you can do to show support for students in the LGBTQ+ community.

-Begin learning students’ preferred names and their pronouns on the first day of school.
-It can be a challenge to correct yourself if you learn them wrong, and you also want to show respect to your students.
+Begin learning students’ pronouns and preferred names on the first day of school.
+It can be a challenge to correct yourself if you learn them incorrectly.
 Click here for a free resource for students to share their preferred information.